-We strongly encourage that students remain on campus so they can be supervised through the lunch break.
+We strongly encourage students to remain on campus so they can be supervised through the lunch break.
 We have a full-service cafeteria and a variety of activities (which may vary due to student interest) for student involvement.

-Computers Karaoke Club Movie Room Yearbook Club Book Club Intramurals Library Student Leadership Games Room Knitting Club
+Computers Karaoke Club Yearbook Club Chess Club

+Intramurals Library Student Leadership Games Room Glee Club